 - No issue at any point with the start menu search or any other general functions of Windows that I noticed

-Looking at the previous image, if this level of translation is good for you and your users, then 100% the LXP-only solution is for you.
+Looking at the previous image, if this level of localisation is good for you and your users, then 100% the LXP-only solution is for you.
 I totally recommend it and Microsoft do too.
 Microsoft want us to stop using LPs and start using LXPs.

-However there’s a problem if your users don’t know the language of your base / primary language from install media (English in this scenario).
+However there’s a problem if your users don’t know the language of your base / primary language from install media (en-us in this scenario).
 For that reason, I can’t quite understand how or why Microsoft want us to stop using LP and use LXP exclusively.